To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 What to Expect

 You may notice a mild soreness in your throat.
-You may wish to gargle with lightly salted water or suck on hard candy.
+It may help to gargle with lightly salted water or suck on hard candy.
 If you had tissue samples taken, you may cough up a few streaks of blood.
 This should not last longer than the next morning.

 Do not drink alcohol.
 Do not take tranquilizers or sleeping pills tonight.

 Rest today.
 You may resume normal daily tasks tomorrow.

 You may resume your routine medicines unless told otherwise.
 Please check with the doctor after the exam to see if it's ok to resume taking aspirin, aspirin-like drugs, or blood thinners.